 When it comes to retirement planning, there are a lot of questions that people have.
 For example, how much money do you need to retire comfortably?
 How long will your money last?
-And, perhaps the most important question is, can you retire with $4 million?
+And, perhaps the most critical question is, can you retire with $4 million?
 This guide will explore these questions and give tips on how to make your money last in retirement.

 - Can I Retire Comfortably On $4 Million?